GianlucaGuarini/icaro/README.md

 ```

-`icaro` is able also to listen changes in arrays
+`icaro` is able also to listen changes in arrays.
+All the items index position or the mutational eventes like `reverse` or `sort` will dispatch events

 ```js